antar/Royale-API/README.md

 # Royale-API
-Get your clash royale stats and save them to pdf.
+Get your clash royale stats and save them to PDF.

 ### Installation